A museum, collections and collectors

 Located near the Jardin Animalier, the Musée des Timbres et des Monnaies is one of the world's leading museums for numismatics (the study and collection of coins and medals) and philately.

-Initially showcasing the personal collections of Prince Rainier III, the museum has gradually opened up to other sources to make up its vast inventory.
-Here you will find not only rare or rarely exhibited stamps and coins, but also nineteenth-century finds, old casino tokens, original medals and stamp and coin-making tools.
+Initially presenting the personal collections of Prince Rainier III, the space has gradually opened up to other sources to make up its vast inventory.
+Here you'll find not only rare or rarely exhibited stamps and coins, but also 19th-century finds, original medals and stamp and coin-making tools.

 World philatelic exhibitions in Monaco